THE GLOBAL CYBERCRIME OUTLOOK SHOWS OPPORTUNITY FOR TRUST-BASED DIGITAL EXPERIENCES ACROSS THE CUSTOMER JOURNEY

 Predominant fraud trends illustrate the leading cybercrime concerns in today’s global markets.

-identity spoofing was the most prevalent attack vector and was seen in 5% of all
+was the most prevalent attack vector and was seen in 5% of all

 global transactions.
 This was followed by device spoofing at 4.2%.

-automation is the method of choice.
+is the method of choice.
 Attack growth generally comes from automated

 bot volume.

-network fraud remains a highly nuanced threat.
+remains a highly nuanced threat.
 The Digital Identity Network® continues to record a strong pattern of cross-organizational, cross-industry and even cross-regional fraud.
 Hyper-connected networks continue to exploit the same lists of stolen identity data across multiple regions and industries.

 Prioritize trusted interactions across every channel with a unified,